 Uber and Lyft drivers in Las Vegas are required to hold a business license in part to track automobile accidents.
-These licenses are not expensive and help law enforcement and legislators track the risks posed by ridesharing services.
+A Nevada business license for Uber or Lyft is not expensive, and helps law enforcement and legislators track the risks posed by ridesharing services.
 Requiring licenses also makes it easier for injured parties to identify when they are involved in an accident with a rideshare operator.

 The State of Nevada classifies Uber and Lyft driver as transportation service providers.
 This means they must have a license similar to that required by taxi drivers.
 Uber and Lyft are responsible for ensuring that all of their drivers in Nevada secure this license within six months of the date they commence driving for the rideshare company.
 The fee for the licenses is roughly $200 and drivers have the option to register as either a sole proprietor or as an LLC.